What Does a PCOS Belly Look Like? Here’s How to Identify the PCOS Belly Shape

 Get rid of your PCOS belly

 Left untreated, PCOS sends your hormones out of balance.
 This imbalance leads to a PCOS belly and other serious health issues.
 While these tips can improve your PCOS belly and your overall health, you’ll want to talk to your doctor about your concerns.
 Have them run a few tests to confirm a PCOS diagnosis before making any changes.
+Testing also gives you a good baseline for your insulin levels and one you can track to check the effect of different treatment options.

 References: